 - prepare a statement giving their reasons for desiring a special major in terms of academic and professional goals and why these goals cannot be met through a standard major

-- develop a specific list of courses which would, in their opinions, lead to the stated academic and professional goals
+- develop a specific list of courses which would, in their opinion, lead to the stated academic and professional goals

-- secure the signed approval from the Office of Advising Services, as well as from the special major adviser and department chair in the areas from which the special major courses are drawn
+- secure the signed approval from the University Advising Center, as well as from the special major adviser and department chair in the areas from which the special major courses are drawn